grpc/proposal/A93-xds-ext-proc.md

   control push-back before doing a write.
 For the purposes of that API, Java will not consider the flow control available until it passes flow control on both the ext_proc stream and on the data plane stream.
-- In Go, a write is blocking and doesn't return until the write passed flow control.
+- In Go, a write is blocking and doesn't return until the write passes flow control.
 So observability mode doesn't need to do anything special to handle flow control; it will simply not wait for the ext_proc response before sending the message on the data plane stream.